Thesis

 Eclipse: Eclipse is an open-source IDE developed by the Eclipse Foundation.
 The product supports 44 languages and has individual desktop and cloud IDEs that can support languages like C/C++, JavaScript/TypeScript, and PHP.
 Eclipse also offers a number of integrated IDE platforms that offer connections to extensions and tools from the Eclipse Marketplace.

-PyCharm: PyCharm is an IDE specifically built for programming in Python, developed by JetBrains which is a company based in Prague with 1.9K employees as September 2023.
+PyCharm: PyCharm is an IDE specifically built for programming in Python, developed by JetBrains which is a company based in Prague with 1.9K employees as of September 2023.
 The product was initially released in 2010.
-While JetBrains as a whole has 10 million users across its suite of 30 different products, its unclear how many specifically use PyCharm.
+While JetBrains as a whole has 10 million users across its suite of 30 different products, it's unclear how many specifically use PyCharm.
 In particular, Python is a popular language for AI projects.
 In July 2023, Replit reported that Python was the most popular language in AI development, followed by Javascript.

 In addition to these, there are a broad number of other popular IDEs available.